 Very simply use it as the last step in your routine before any occlusives like vaseline or aquaphor (if you use them).
 Because it includes Niacinamide (a pH dependent ingredient) it’s important to wait at least 20 to 30 minutes after chemical exfoliates or low pH serums to apply this moisturizer.
 To give you an example of what that would look like, here’s a sample routine.
-You can ignore this if you don’t use low pH serums or chemical exfoliates.
+You can ignore this if you don’t use low pH serums, chemical exfoliates, or other actives.

 - Low pH toner or serum (for example, Vitamin C).
 Wait at least 20 minutes.

 - BHA or AHA (mandelic, lactic, glycolic) chemical exfoliates.
 Wait 20-30 minutes.
 Note: if you’re using both, BHA comes first.

 - Spot treatments or actives like Differin and Benzoyl peroxide.

 - Use CeraVe PM here.